60 Minutes: Timothy McVeigh

-Paramount Skydance/CBS cross-promotion

-In recent years, the program has been accused of promoting books, films, and interviews with celebrities who are published or promoted by sister businesses of media conglomerate Paramount Skydance and its predecessors since 2000 and publisher Simon & Schuster, without disclosing the journalistic conflict-of-interest to viewers.
-This includes a 2025 interview with Dana White, who is promoting an upcoming CBS Sports event on July 4, 2026, UFC White House.

 Killian documents controversy

-The Killian documents controversy were 6 documents critical of George W. Bush's service in the Texas Air National Guard from 1972-73.
-Four of these documents were presented as authentic in a 60 Minutes Wednesday episode aired on September 8, 2004, less than two months before the 2004 presidential election, but it was later found that CBS had failed to authenticate the documents.
+The Killian documents controversy involved six documents critical of George W. Bush's service in the Texas Air National Guard from 1972 to 1973.
+Four of these documents were presented as authentic in a 60 Minutes II episode aired on September 8, 2004, less than two months before the 2004 presidential election, but it was later found that CBS had failed to authenticate the documents.
 Subsequently, several typewriter and typography experts concluded the documents are forgeries, as have some media sources.
 No forensic document examiners or typography experts authenticated the documents, which may not be possible without original documents.
 The provider of the documents, Lt.
 Col. Bill Burkett, claimed to have burned the originals after faxing copies to CBS.
 The incident was dramatized for the feature-length film, Truth.

 "The Internet Is Infected" episode and the false hacker photo

 On March 29, 2009, a segment titled "The Internet Is Infected" aired on 60 Minutes, which featured an interview with Don Jackson, a data protection professional for SecureWorks.
 Jackson himself declared in the program that "a part of [his] job is to know the enemy".
 However, during the interview, Jackson showed a photo of Finnish upper-level comprehensive school pupils and misidentified them as Russian hackers.
 In the photo, one of the children wears a jacket with the coat of arms of Finland on it.
 Another one wears a cap which clearly has the logo of Karjala, a Finnish brand of beer, on it.
 The principal of the school in Taivalkoski confirmed that the photo was taken at the school about five years before the program was broadcast.

 The photo's exact origins are unknown, but it is widely known in Finland, having been originally posted to the Finnish social networking site IRC-Galleria in the early 2000s.
 It spread all over Finnish internet communities, and even originated a couple of patriotically titled (but intentionally misspelled) mock sites.
 60 Minutes later issued a correction and on-air apology.